-- a.
-Click Start > Windows System > Control Panel. - b.
+- b.
 Click Date and Time from the available options. - c.
 On the Date and Time tab, click Change time zone. - d.
 From the picklist, choose the appropriate time zone.

 Players automatically adjust to Daylight Saving Time according to the rules contained within the operating system.